 Since this is the MONTH (my husband loves when I say that) of motherhood, why not celebrate those women?
-Those who inspire you to be the best mother YOU can be, who encourage you when you feel like you’re not doing it “right”, and, perhaps most importantly, who you trust to help raise your child and develop a strong moral foundation within them.
-Celebrate each other’s successes, misgiving, blunders (wait, we’ve NEVER had one of those…), goals… and generally the fact that we make the world go round. 🙂
+Those who inspire you to be the best mother YOU can be.
+Those who encourage you when you feel like you’re not doing it “right.”
+Perhaps most importantly, those whom you trust to help raise your child and develop a strong moral foundation within them.
+Celebrate each other’s successes, misgiving, blunders (yes, MISTAKES), goals, and generally the fact that we make the world go round.

 No matter how you choose to celebrate each other’s awesome mothering skills, the point is to remember that you’re doing it right, momma, because you’re doing it YOUR way.